-It’s the time of year for traditions, memories and over-indulging.
+It’s the time of year for traditions and family memories.
 But don’t let it get stressful.
 Try these 10 tranquil tips for a Mindful Christmas!

 4. The Sound of Music

 Take the opportunity with Christmas Carols and festive music around, to take time out to listen, with all your attention.
 Stop what you’re doing and really listen to one or two pieces.

 Music is very powerful because our minds are drawn to memories and associations.
 See if you can fully focus on the sounds.